seduerr91/seduerr91.github.io/_posts/2020-09-30-eurythmics_en.md

 ## Next experiments

 At this point, we cannot conclusively determine whether it is advisable to dance the plants in your own garden.
-Therefore we are planning further experiments and to return to the Rheinau estate.
+Therefore we are planning further experiments, and to return to the Rheinau farm.
 We would also like to survey environmental factors such as air quality, temperature, humidity and long-term studies over several hours.

 Finally, we would like to thank Gut Rheinau for their hospitality, their efforts and the opportunity to collect data.